jiafulow/hgcal_testbeam_daq/projects/README.md

 This is an example block design with 2 registers and 2 block RAMs for communication between ZedBoard and FMC_IO, using commands encoded by simplified IPbus protocol.
 This is the implementation of the transport layer.

 ##### testbeam_7a
 Finally using real firmware design.
 The hardware/firmware is implemented by Cristian Gingu, imported and upgraded from Vivado 2014.2 to 2015.4.
-The software is identical to 'testbeam_6a'.
+The software generates the bit bang command words, and sends one word at a time, using the IPbusLite protocol, to the firmware.